YottaDB/YDBDoc/MessageRecovery/errors.rst

 SIDEEFFECTEVAL, Extrinsic ($$), External call ($&) or $INCREMENT() with potential side effects in actuallist, function arguments, non-Boolean binary operands or subscripts

 Compile Time Warning: A side effect expression appeared to the right of a global or local variable (glvn) in an order within an outer expression where the side effect might modify the glvn.
-Setting the gtm_side_effects environment variable to 2 (two) activates this check.
+Setting the ydb_side_effects environment variable to 2 (two) activates this check.

 Action: Analyze the effect(s) of the side effect expressions, which are $INCREMENT(). extrinsics ($$), external calls ($& or $ZCALL()) as to whether they modify a glvn earlier in the expression.
-If they do, the setting of gtm_side_effects modifies the behavior and you either need to modify the code to eliminate the side effect interaction or be sure to select the behavior you desire.
+If they do, the setting of ydb_side_effects modifies the behavior and you either need to modify the code to eliminate the side effect interaction or be sure to select the behavior you desire.

 ----------------------
 SIGACCERR